GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 How much salary should you actually give your parents in a Nepali joint family?
 The law, the data, and three honest scenarios — Kathmandu numbers, not advice.

-A friend at a small Kathmandu IT firm — three years out of college, Rs 78,000 take-home — sat across from me with a problem he could not name cleanly.
+A friend at a small Kathmandu IT firm, three years out of college and pulling Rs 78,000 take-home, sat across from me with a problem he could not name cleanly.

 His father had retired the previous year.
 The household was running on his salary, his mother's tailoring side-income (~Rs 6,000/month, irregular), and a samajik suraksha bhatta for his grandmother.
-He had been handing over his entire salary to his mother since his first job, getting back Rs 5,000 a month as "pocket money."
-After three years, his own bank account had Rs 12,000 in it.
+Since his first job he had been handing his entire salary to his mother, getting back Rs 5,000 a month as "pocket money."
+After three years, his own bank account held Rs 12,000.
 His PF and CIT existed only because they were automatic.

 He did not want to refuse his family.
-He also did not want to be 35 with no savings of his own.
-Those two things were not, in his head, supposed to be in conflict.
+He also did not want to turn 35 with no savings of his own.
+In his head, those two things were not supposed to be in conflict.

 The landscape: who actually lives this way

-The cliché is that Nepali households are joint and the new generation is breaking them.
-The data is more interesting.
+The cliché says Nepali households are joint and the new generation is breaking them.
+The data tells a more interesting story.

 The National Population and Housing Census 2021 recorded 6.66 million households nationally.
-Of those, 60.1% are nuclear (4.00 million) and 39.9% are joint (2.66 million) per the National Statistics Office summary reported by myRepublica.
-The Bagmati province — the Kathmandu Valley plus surrounding districts — is the most nuclear in the country at 64.9% nuclear / 35.1% joint.
-Madhesh is the most joint, at 54.6% / 45.4%.
+Of those, 60.1% are nuclear (4.00 million) and 39.9% are joint (2.66 million), per the National Statistics Office summary reported by myRepublica.
+Bagmati province (the Kathmandu Valley plus surrounding districts) is the most nuclear in the country at 64.9% nuclear / 35.1% joint.
+Madhesh sits at the other end, 54.6% joint / 45.4% nuclear.

-So if you are a Kathmandu earner reading this, the base rate is: about 1 in 3 households around you is still joint.
-The other 2 in 3 are nuclear — which usually does not mean the parents are unsupported.
-It means the financial line between households is now a bank transfer instead of a shared kitchen.
+If you are a Kathmandu earner reading this, the base rate is roughly 1 in 3 households around you still joint.
+The remaining 2 in 3 are nuclear, which usually does not mean the parents are unsupported.
+The financial line between households is now a bank transfer instead of a shared kitchen.

-What does not break is the elderly pattern.
-Per a peer-reviewed community study published on SciRP, 81.3% of Nepali elderly live with family members; 66.3% live specifically with sons and daughters-in-law; roughly 80% with sons vs 3% with daughters.
-The number of Nepalis aged 60+ has reached 2.98 million — 10.2% of the population per the Census 2021 Ageing Situation report — up from 8.1% in 2011.
+The elderly pattern barely shifts.
+A peer-reviewed community study published on SciRP reports 81.3% of Nepali elderly live with family members; 66.3% live specifically with sons and daughters-in-law; roughly 80% with sons versus 3% with daughters.
+Nepalis aged 60+ now number 2.98 million, 10.2% of the population per the Census 2021 Ageing Situation report, up from 8.1% in 2011.

-That is the structural fact that makes this conversation hard: more elderly Nepalis, almost all living with adult children, in a country where less than 5% of the workforce has a formal pension.
+That is the structural fact behind the awkward conversation: more elderly Nepalis, almost all living with adult children, in a country where less than 5% of the workforce has a formal pension.

 The retirement reality your parents are facing